 writer I would need “real life experiences” and this assumption subconsciously

 drove me for much of my life.
+At 13 it

 never occurred to me that the others around me might experience things